google/skia/site/user/api/SkRect_Reference.md

 void dumpHex() const
 </pre>

-Writes text representation of <a href="#Rect">Rect</a> to standard output.
+sends text representation to standard output using hexadecimalWrites text representation of <a href="#Rect">Rect</a> to standard output.
 The representation may be directly compiled as C++ code.
 Floating point values are written in hexadecimal to preserve their exact bit pattern.
 The output reconstructs the original <a href="#Rect">Rect</a>.